 A bit of background.

 According to this article in Vanity Fair, in 1997, the Israeli prime minister approved a hit on a then-little-known Hamas operative named Khalid Mashaal, who was working in Amman.
-The hit involved Mossad agents with fake Canadian passports confronting Mashaal on the street, inserting fentanyl into his ear and waiting for him to die.
+The hit involved Mossad agents who were given Canadian passports from Canada, who confronted Mashaal on the street, inserted fentanyl into his ear and waited for him to die.

 Attempted murder of Khalid Mashaal

 It may have worked except that Mashaal had body guards.
-The agents succeeded in inserting fentanyl in Mashaal’s ear but the body guards caught the two fake Canadian spies and apprehended them.
+The agents succeeded in inserting fentanyl in Mashaal’s ear but the body guards caught the two Mossad agents with the Canadian passports and apprehended them.
 Mashaal was on death’s door when the King of Jordan intervened with Israel.

 A deal was brokered for Jordan to release the two spies who attacked Mashaal and for Israel to disclose what poison had been inserted into Mashaal’s ear so that he could be saved and to release several Palestinian prisoners.
 Mashaal was saved with Narcan; the two spies returned to Israel; and several Palestinians were released from Israeli jails.
 Mashaal became legendary among Hamas as “the man who would not die,” eventually becoming the leader of Hamas from 2004 to 2017, and amassing a fortune of US$2 billion.